madfrogsec/how-to-rsa/README.md

    If the challenge is easy enough, this should give you two prime numbers `p` and `q`.

-  * Public exponent and modulus of the same size

   * No-brain factorization

    Sometimes you just need to run a general factorization algorithm.
 It could work.
 PS: you are brainless.
 Not the tools.
    Fermat : https://github.com/willyrv/FactoringNumbers
    Msieve : https://github.com/radii/msieve

-  * Run some factorization algorithms

-   This could take some time so better run them early
+  * Public exponent and modulus of the same size

+   This means you are face a Wiener attack challenge 100% of time.
+   All the details here : https://en.wikipedia.org/wiki/Wiener%27s_attack
+   If you're a lazy fuck : https://ctfcrew.org/writeup/87

 ### If things get tricky